Best places to travel in August in Australia

-1. Best budget destination: Snowy Mountains
+1. Best budget destination: Byron Bay

 Snow season is in full swing, so you'd better catch that powder while it's fresh.

 Perisher and Jindabyne in the Snowy Mountains are two of the most accessible snow resorts in NSW.
 July to August is peak season, so while prices may still be high, you have a greater chance of nabbing that precious powder.

-- August weather: -4–5℃, winter
+- August weather: 7-13℃, winter

 - Best for: Snow sports, apres ski

-2. Best family-friendly destination: Gold Coast
+3. Best family-friendly destination: Gold Coast

 Soak up that sunshine and let the kids loose in the local theme parks.

 The school holidays might be over but if you're searching for a local break that won't take up more than a weekend, the Gold Coast is where it's at.
 From blissful beaches to amusement parks to cater to any age and interest, this one's a no brainer really.

-- August weather: 20–24℃, winter
+- August weather: 20–23℃, winter

 - Best for: Beaches, short breaks, theme parks